 The word "hospice" means "a place of shelter."
 Today, the "place of shelter" is not so much a physical location as it is a service that helps a patient who is terminally ill to die with dignity and peace.
 Hospice care is also the type of care provided to support a terminally ill patient at home or wherever he or she lives.
 Care usually involves relieving troublesome symptoms and providing psychological and social support for the patient and family.
 The goal of hospice care is to not only provide the terminally ill patient and the family with a comfortable death experience, but to also enable the person to live to the fullest, even with a terminal prognosis.

 To qualify for hospice care, a patient usually has a life expectancy of less than 6 months.

 Research has shown that hospice care at home helps the entire family.
 Family members are encouraged to take an active role in providing supportive care to the patient.
 In doing so, the family experiences fewer feelings of helplessness and the patient is not relying solely on strangers for all of his or her care.

 Although many patients receive hospice care at home, hospice care can also take place in other settings, including:

 Hospital-based hospice.
 Most hospitals have a hospice program to give terminally ill patients access to support services and other health care professionals.
 Some hospitals even have a special hospice unit.
 Often these units provide intensive medical and psychological support to patients who need aggressive symptom management.

 Freestanding hospices.
-Independently owned hospices may sometimes include an inpatient care facility, in addition to their home care hospice services.
-The inpatient facilities offer patients hospice services when a primary caregiver is not available at home, or the patient requires medical services not suitable for a home setting.
+Independently owned hospices may sometimes include an inpatient care facility.
+This is in addition to their home care hospice services.
+The inpatient facilities offer patients hospice services when a primary caregiver is not available at home, or the patient needs medical services not suitable for a home setting.

 What services does hospice care provide?